 - For a grade, students must, locate 3 different apartment ads from the classified section of the newspaper.
 The ads must contain at least 3-5 different abbreviations.
 Students take a picture of the ads and upload them to the SKITCH App where they underline, highlight or circle the abbreviations and use the text feature to decipher/decode each of them.
 Note: If you do not have access to the SKITCH App, students could take a photo of the ads and then upload them to a document or slide and annotate them on a laptop.

 - Students then save and upload their annotated ads to Google Classroom for grading.

-- Following this activity, we move into reading a lease where I have students complete the questions to this Sample Lease.
+- Following this activity, we move into reading a lease where students and I go through and discuss this Sample Lease.